Kate Humble

-Katherine Mary Humble (born 12 December 1968) is an English television presenter and narrator, mainly working for the BBC, specialising in wildlife and science programmes.
+Katherine Mary Humble (born 12 December 1968) is a British television presenter and narrator, mainly working for the BBC, specialising in wildlife and science programmes.
 Humble served as president of the Royal Society for the Protection of Birds from 2009 to 2013.
 She is an ambassador for the UK walking charity Living Streets.

 Early life and education

 Born in Wimbledon, London, to IBM employee Nick Humble and Diana (née Carter), she is the granddaughter of Bill Humble, a notable pre-Second World War aviator.
 She is also the great-great-great granddaughter of Joseph Humble, colliery manager of Hartley Colliery at the time of the Hartley Colliery disaster.
 She has a brother.
 The family moved, when she was nine months old, to Bray in Berkshire, next door to a farm, and she was privately educated at the Abbey School in Reading.
 She later said of her schooling:

 I was a very bad student.
 I had a fantastic Latin teacher which did mean I did Latin A-Level but other than that my school career wasn't something to be proud of.

 After leaving school, she travelled through Africa from Cape Town to Cairo, doing various jobs including waitressing, driving safari trucks and working on a crocodile farm.
 She has returned to Africa many times since.
 In 1994, she travelled around Madagascar, the subject of her first article for The Daily Telegraph travel section.
 Since then she has written articles about diving and cycling in Cuba, Lake Nyos in Cameroon and hippopotamus conservation work in Ghana.